Qualified Charitable Distributions – Another Way to Give Back to the Sky Islands

-As the year draws to a close, it’s a great time to do some financial planning.
-In this blog post, we will specifically discuss Required Minimum Distributions (RMDs) and how to advantageously incorporate them into charitable gifting strategies.
+In this blog post, we discuss Qualified Charitable Distributions and how to advantageously incorporate them into charitable gifting strategies.

-Once we reach our 70s, the IRS generally requires us to start withdrawing from certain retirement accounts such as traditional IRAs, 401(k), or similar employer-sponsored retirement plans.
-These withdrawals are known as Required Minimum Distributions (RMDs).
+Once we reach our 70s, the IRS requires us to start withdrawing from retirement accounts such as traditional IRAs, 401(k), or similar employer-sponsored retirement plans.
+These withdrawals are known as Required Minimum Distributions.

 Volunteers survey fireflies in the Sky Islands

-The deadline for your first RMD is typically April 1 of the year following your 73rd birthday, with subsequent RMDs due by Dec.
+The deadline for your first distribution is typically April 1 of the year following your 73rd birthday, with subsequent distributions due by Dec.
 31 each year after that.
-If you fail to take your RMD, the IRS imposes a significant penalty — 25% of the required amount.
+If you fail to take your distribution, the IRS imposes a significant penalty — 25% of the required amount.

-But what if you don’t need your RMD income for your daily living expenses?
+But what if you don’t need your Required Minimum Distribution income for your daily living expenses?
 You’re still required to take it, and it will be taxed as income in the year of the distribution, potentially leading to tax consequences.

 Gifting Your Required Minimum Distribution